ammdias/finctrl/MANUAL.md

 entering multi-line commands.
 Imagine someone inserting a transaction with a long list of parcels and, at the last, discovering that there's an error in the first that will stop the command to be recognized by the program.
 It would be frustrating!
-To stop that from happening the program accepts commands from a separate text file, using the [source](#source) command.
+To prevent that the program accepts commands from a separate text file, using the [source](#source) command.

 The idea is simple: you prepare a simple-text file in your favourite editor,